WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 	- By using the <mark>=</mark> operator, we can say that ageTwo owns the value <mark>70</mark>.

-- We also have another catagory of operators which use the <mark>=</mark> operator.
+- We also have another category of operators which use the <mark>=</mark> operator.
 We use the following <mark>equality</mark> operators when we need to make decisions on the flow of logic.

 - It is important to note using and <mark>equality</mark> operator will not return a numeric value.
 The <mark>equality</mark> operator will instead return a value of <mark>True</mark> or <mark>False</mark>.